Curated Insights: Why aren’t we talking about adaptive learning?

 On the Thursday morning of the event, I facilitated a discussion with about 100 people on the potential for adaptive learning to increase the overall value of employee development.
 To begin, I asked everyone to raise their hand if they were familiar with the concept of adaptive learning.
 Pretty much everyone raised their hand.
 Then, I asked who was doing any work with adaptive learning.
 Only a few hands went up.
 Those who provided examples spoke mostly to branching decisions within eLearning content, which I would consider an introductory form of object-specific adaptation.
 This experience reinforced my sense that adaptive learning is still a pretty aspirational concept for L&D. Many see the potential but just don’t know how to bring it to life.

 Adaptive learning is especially important to our team at Axonify.
 The ability to target and quickly address individual knowledge and behavior gaps is at the core of our approach and has proven effective across a wide range of customer industries and use cases.
 While adaptive learning has been a topic of popular conversation within the academic space for the last few years, it has not yet gone mainstream in workplace learning.
-L&D strategy has just not caught up to the modern potential of adaptive technology.
+L&D strategy has just not caught up to the modern potential of adaptive learning technology.

 4 dimensions of adaptive learning by JD Dillon